 The continued adventures of the Sandia start-up mPower

 Entrepreneurial life holds both attractions and unknowns for Sandians considering that path.
 In an effort to shed more light on the realities of starting a high-tech business, the Lab News is following the efforts of the fledgling company mPower to grow its own wings.
 On Oct.
 2, our first installment was titled “Why attempt the entrepreneurial life?”
 Following is the second installment on the mPower effort, from a perspective of two months later.
-To read the first chapter in this ongoing saga, go here.

 At a meeting of science writers in Boston this past October, an MIT professor described so many companies he had spun-off and papers he had published that he seemed as prolific as a salmon.